 PreventionRoutine home care can kill plaque, allowing the mechanical action of chewing dry food or treats to remove it before tartar forms.
 Prevention includes brushing their teeth often and offering dental treats.

-- VET BASICS® Enzymatic Dental Chews for dogs is veterinarian recommended for daily use in fighting plaque and tartar buildup.
+- C.E.T® Enzymatic Oral Hygiene Chews for Dogs are veterinarian recommended for daily use in fighting plaque and tartar buildup.
 The new enzymatic technology in these chews combined with the natural scrubbing texture of rawhide work to remove plaque from canine teeth while controlling tartar buildup.
 The enzymatic action also controls the bacteria that cause bad doggy breath.
 These tasty chews are an easy first step toward a lifetime of great dental health for dogs and can be used safely with other dental products to optimize oral health.
 For cats, feed C.E.T.® HEXtra® Chews daily or give them hard kibble or biscuit daily.

 - Brush their teeth twice a week.
 Brush in a circular motion with a Chlorhexidine toothpaste, like C.E.T.® Toothpaste.
 We recommend the C.E.T.® Toothbrush Kit which includes toothpaste, a dual-ended brush, and a fingerbrush.

 - Supplement brushing with oral gels, mouth sprays, or water additives such as Petzlife™ Oral Care or Oratene® Veterinarian Water Additive to kill plaque.
 Remember, the goal is to kill plaque—dental chews, hard food, or treats can remove it with chewing.